umd-fire-coml/2022-t2-transformer/README.md

 ## Our Subprojects
 ### Poem Generation
 This project is a poem generator model.
-User will inpute the start of the poem i.e. a word or a sentence and the model will auto generate the next line of the peom.
-This model is based on distilGPT2 and fine tunned with a Gutenberg Poetry Corpus.
+User will input the start of the poem i.e. a word or a sentence and the model will auto generate the next line of the peom.
+This model is based on distilGPT2 and finetuned with a Gutenberg Poetry Corpus.

 See our project details ([Poem Generation](https://github.com/umd-fire-coml/2022-t2-transformer/tree/main/Poem%20Generation)).

 You can also take a look by watching this [demo video](https://youtu.be/51QugyAd0x4).

 ### Sentiment Analysis
 This project is a sentiment analysis model.
-User will inpute a sentence and the model will output the sentiment (Positive or Negative) of the input sentence.
-This model is based on distilBERT and DistilRoberta, and fine tunned with SST2 dataset.
+User will input a sentence and the model will output the sentiment (Positive or Negative) of the input sentence.
+This model is based on distilBERT and DistilRoberta, and finetuned with SST2 dataset.

 See our project details ([Sentiment Analysis](https://github.com/umd-fire-coml/2022-t2-transformer/tree/main/Sentiment%20Analysis)).